jagcha/JEPL/core/US24UW990JEPL.md

 This is a **basic yet powerful workflow** that works for most Git projects.

 ## Objective:
-- Create a function that targets a subset of Keys, otherwise takes a random sample.
+- Create a function that targets a subset of Keys, otherwise takes a random sample. _/
-- Such function also must take a subset of columns.
+- Such function also must take a subset of columns. _/
-- Function must save subseted dataset as html.
+- Function must save subseted dataset as html. _/
-- The objective of this function is to visualize the data and reduce complexity.
+- The objective of this function is to visualize the data and reduce complexity. _/

+- 2 approaches.
+1 gives a lot of information, 2 is more story-telling.
+- 1) Take two subsequent Repro events in given lactation.
+Concatenate event type.
+Define days in between.
+Group by concatenated event type.
+- 1.1) Pick top 3 categories.
+Plot histogram of differences in days.
+- 1.2) Pick top 3 categories in which first type is P, and second type is some kind of insemination.
+(I will have to somehow triangulate stuff with the calving date to make sure such subsequent insemination is not in fact a nosense event when the animal was in fact pregnant).

+- 2) Plot sequence of events in a visually catchy way.
+Would help to support further explanations.